Trust Board Members

 Maz is a fellow of the Chartered Institute of Personnel and development (FCIPD) and her professional interests are in performance development coaching, talent management and recruitment.
 She is married and lives in Lincolnshire.

-Lisa Stalley Green - director of nursing and operations
+Susan Ombler - director of nursing, AHPs and operations (interim)

 Sam Wilde - director of finance and business intelligence